Simple Ways To Use A Smartphone For Improved Mental Health

 Even our daily lives have changed considerably because of the COVID-19 pandemic.
-Many of us have found ourselves under pressure through lockdown, workload reductions and unfortunately facing job losses.
+Many of us have found ourselves under pressure after the lockdowns, perhaps returning to work and meeting with people once again.

 Everyone is different and any one of us can suffer from Mental Health problems.
 Many people have blamed technology, particularly causing isolation, communication concerns, low self-esteem just to name a few that contribute to mental ill-health.

 It is not all bad news! – Some experts believe that technology such as your Smartphone does have a role to play in promoting emotional well-being.
 Using your Smartphone creates an opportunity for better communication and promotes more interaction.
 There are several simple ways to use a Smartphone to improve mental health: